AviatrixSystems/Docs/HowTos/tgw_list.rst

 This option applies to connection-based inspection mode.
 When connection-based inspection is enabled, use this option to enable Egress inspection for a specific domain.

+Select a network domain and click **Actions > Enable Egress Inspection** to enable egress inspection.

 TGW Connection
 -----------------------

-TGW > List > Connection lists all Connection Policies.
+The **TGW Orchestrator > List > Connection** page lists all Connection Policies.
 Each Connection Policy is represented by two rows.
 Each row represents one Connection Policy in one direction.

 Enabling Inspection